todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * Protect our employees and our business interests
 * Act in compliance with law as well as with internal and external regulations
 * Provide transparency to the decision makers on what and how much of the companies' code and IP will be affected by the publication
-* All the contributions shall be made with the “company” e-mail (similar for the GitHub activity) so that all contributions of the company can be identified easily
+* All the contributions (i.e., the corresponding commits) shall be made with the “company” e-mail so that all contributions of the company can be identified easily
 * Respect the rules and customs of the open source ecosystem and of the target open source project

 ### Process for expressing company approval for contributions